jamiebuilds/react-loadable/README.md

 For `webpackRequireWeakId` it needs to be a function because `require.resolveWeak` does not exist in any tool other than Webpack.

+If you are using Babel, you might want to use the [Babel plugin](#babel-plugin) to add these options automatically.

 #### How do I avoid repetition?